pluskid/Mocha.jl/docs/user-guide/layers/data_layer.rst

    if the label for each sample is only one number, the HDF5 dataset should still be created with dimension (1, 1, 1, number).

+   The numerical types of the HDF5 datasets should either be ``Float32`` or ``Float64``.
+Even for multi-class labels, the integer class indicators should still be stored as floating point.
+Note for N class multi-class labels, the labels should be numerical values from 0 to N-1, even though Julia use 1-based indexing (See :class:`SoftmaxLossLayer`).

    The HDF5 dataset format is compatible with Caffe.
 If you want to compare the results of Mocha to Caffe on the same data, you could use Caffe's HDF5 Data Layer to read from the same HDF5 files Mocha is using.